Harry Belafonte: Later recordings and subsequent activities (1971–2017)

-Belafonte's involvement in USA for Africa during the mid-1980s resulted in renewed interest in his music, culminating in a record deal with EMI.
-He subsequently released his first album of original material in over a decade, Paradise in Gazankulu, in 1988.
-The album contains ten protest songs against the South African former Apartheid policy and is his last studio album.
+Belafonte released his first album of original material in over a decade, Paradise in Gazankulu, in 1988, which contained ten protest songs against the South African Apartheid policy, and was his last studio album.
 In the same year Belafonte, as UNICEF Goodwill Ambassador, attended a symposium in Harare, Zimbabwe, to focus attention on child survival and development in Southern African countries.
 As part of the symposium, he performed a concert for UNICEF.
-A Kodak video crew filmed the concert, which was released as a 60-minute concert video titled "Global Carnival".
-It features many of the songs from the album Paradise in Gazankulu and some of his classic hits.
-That same year, four Belafonte songs—"Day-O (The Banana Boat Song)", "Man Smart, Woman Smarter", "Sweetheart from Venezuela", and "Jump in the Line (Shake, Senora)"—were featured in the film Beetlejuice, directed by Tim Burton.
+A Kodak video crew filmed the concert, which was released as a 60-minute concert video titled Global Carnival.

 Following a lengthy recording hiatus, An Evening with Harry Belafonte and Friends, a soundtrack and video of a televised concert, were released in 1997 by Island Records.
-The Long Road to Freedom: An Anthology of Black Music, a huge multi-artist project recorded by RCA during the 1960s and 1970s, was finally released by the label in 2001.
+The Long Road to Freedom: An Anthology of Black Music, a multi-artist project recorded by RCA during the 1960s and 1970s, was finally released by the label in 2001.
 Belafonte went on the Today Show to promote the album on September 11, 2001, and was interviewed by Katie Couric just minutes before the first plane hit the World Trade Center.
 The album was nominated for the 2002 Grammy Awards for Best Boxed Recording Package, for Best Album Notes, and for Best Historical Album.